threefoldtech/actionwidget/README.md

  I want an internet

-- which allows me to ownf my own data and digital life
+- which allows me to own my own data and digital life
 - where abuse of my information is not tolerated
 - without the need to burn crazy amounts of fossil fuel to provide my digital life
 - where everyone has equal chances
 - where I can trust my country to protect my safety and rights
 - which is available everywhere in the world at a cost lower than today